 The Xbox One S is a powerful gaming console capable of delivering 4K gaming.
 But, like all electronic devices, it’s subject to technical issues.
-If you’re experiencing 4K and HDR issues, such as 4K options not appearing in settings or missing 4K features, then follow the troubleshooting steps listed below.
+If you’re experiencing 4K and HDR not working, such as 4K options not appearing in settings or missing 4K features, then follow the troubleshooting steps listed below.

 1. Check your TV’s capabilities to make sure you have a 4K TV.